pablocom/Selenium.AutomatedTests/README.md

 Easily write maintainable end-to-end tests using Selenium by writing automation scenarios in a fluent fashion.

-It consist on a set of tool built atop existing features in Selenium.
+It consist on a set of tools built atop existing features in Selenium.

 The aim of this package is to provide an easy way to write clear and explicit intention-revealing end-to-end tests, providing a builder to setup an automation scenario defined by steps.
-It is agnostic from the testing framework, so it can be used indifferently with xUnit, NUnit, etc
+It is agnostic from any testing framework, so it can be used indifferently with xUnit, NUnit, etc

 ## Installation
 Install the library from [NuGet](https://www.nuget.org/packages/Selenium.AutomatedTests.Core):